Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Bugs are not only a nuisance to people, they can really be hated by virtually any animal on this planet.
-Many dogs dislike bugs, even if they have not had a negative experience such as being stung by them.
-This behavior is therefore quite understandable: bugs can ultimately be extremely annoying and they can also hurt!
-It is not unusual for bugs to drive some animals insane, you may see horses bucking, cows running ultimately causing a stampede, and humans swearing, as they smack their bodies to get rid of these pesky beings!
+It is not unusual for bugs to drive some animals insane; you may see horses bucking, cows running and causing a stampede, and humans swearing as they smack their bodies to get rid of these pesky beings!

-How to Help a Dog Terrified of Bugs Using Desensitation and Classical Conditioning
+How to Help a Dog Afraid of Bugs Using Desensitization and Classical Conditioning

-A good way to get your dog used to bugs again and enjoy some quality time outdoors would be keeping him exposed to them (de-sensitation) up until he learns that bugs are more an annoyance than anything else, but this is really risky business since a sting or a tiny innocent bite will only confirm in his mind that insects are bad and he must avoid them at all costs!
+A good way to get your dog used to bugs and enjoying quality time outdoors again would be keeping him exposed to them (desensitization) up until he learns that bugs are more an annoyance than anything else.
+This is really risky business since a sting or a tiny bite will only confirm in his mind that insects are bad and that he must avoid them at all costs!

-So try to keep your pet safe against pesky mosquitoes (which also cause heart worm, by the way), black flies, chiggers, horse flies and more, while making the outdoors again a successful and rewarding experience.
-With less bugs in the way, your dog will be better able to face its fears (since some bugs will still be around eventually) but without being overwhelmed to the extent of being asked to come back inside.
+So, try to keep your pet safe against pesky mosquitoes (which also cause heartworm, by the way), black flies, chiggers, horse flies.
+With fewer bugs in the way, your dog will be better able to face its fears (since some bugs will still be around, eventually) without being overwhelmed to the extent of being asked to come back inside.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.